PehJiaYuan/Pizza-Sales-Analysis/README.md

 <div align="left"><img src="images/top_5_by_orders.png"/></div>

-Identifying the top 5 pizzas by total orders sheds light on the most frequently ordered pizza varieties.
-This information helps in understanding customer behavior and preferences, enabling businesses to tailor marketing campaigns and menu offerings to meet customer demand effectively.
+Analyzing the top pizzas by customer ID helps in recognizing the pizzas that are frequently ordered by a significant number of customers, indicating popular choices.
+Businesses can use this information to tailor marketing efforts, providing personalized recommendations or promotions based on individual customer preferences.

  __13) Bottom 5 Pizzas by Total Orders__